richard-vh/CDE_123_HandsOnLab/step_by_step_guides/english/01-architecture.md

 Within a CDE Service you can deploy one or more CDE Virtual Clusters.
 The Service Autoscale Range is a count of min/max allowed Compute Instances.
 The Virtual Cluster Autoscale Range is the min/max CPU and Memory that can be utilized by all CDE Jobs within the cluster.
 The Virtual Cluster Autoscale Range is naturally bounded by the CPU and Memory available at the Service level.

-CDE supports Spark versions 2.4.8, 3.2.3, 3.3.0 and 3.5.1.
+CDE supports Spark versions 3.5.1.
 CDE Virtual Clusters are deployed with one Spark Version per Virtual Cluster.

 This flexible architecture allows you to isolate your workloads and limit access within different autoscaling compute clusters while predefining cost management guardrails at an aggregate level.
 For example, you can define Services at an organization level and Virtual Clusters within them as DEV, QA, PROD, etc.